Rigidity of random stationary measures and applications to point processes: Applications

 We see that $ \s: = (1- \widehat {\kappa ^{2}}) $ must vanish in $ 0$ to have some rigiditiy.
-That is because, by \cite{soshnikov}, $ \s(u)du$ is indeed the spectral measure of $ \P$, and $ \s(0) = 0$ exactly means that $ \P$ is HU (see \eqref{eq:hu}); hyperuniform DPPs are a very import class in statistical physics and matrix theory, and also used for tasks of numerical integration \cite{BH16} or machine learning \cite{KT12}.
+That is because, by \cite{soshnikov}, $ \s(u)du$ is indeed the structur factor of $ \P$, and $ \s(0) = 0$ exactly means that $ \P$ is hyperuniform (see \eqref{eq:hu}); hyperuniform DPPs are a very import class in Statistical Physics and Random Matrices, and are also used for tasks of numerical integration \cite{BH16} or machine learning \cite{KT12}.